 The 18–month, accelerated program is completely online.
 Students have the opportunity to virtually engage with professors and classmates through live lectures and discussions.
 The coursework runs synchronously with once–a–week, two–hour online class sessions.
 Learners who have 45 or more transferable credits can take general education and major credits.

-Concordia University – Irvine is regionally accredited from the WASC Senior College and University Commission (WSCUC).
+Concordia University – Irvine is regionally accredited by the WASC Senior College and University Commission (WSCUC).

 3. Eastern Kentucky University

 The College of Letters, Arts, and Social Sciences at Eastern Kentucky University provides a variety of undergraduate, graduate, and professional program options across diverse fields of study.
 The College houses several departments, including the Department of Psychology.
 Through online program options, student organizations, field experience opportunities, and research, the College serves students in meeting their personal and professional goals.